 -

-Drink Clean Water: Ensuring water is filtered or sourced from uncontaminated supplies reduces intake of heavy metals and harmful chemicals, supporting detoxification pathways and safeguarding gene integrity.
+Drink Clean Water: Consuming filtered or uncontaminated water minimizes intake of heavy metals and other harmful chemicals, supporting detox pathways, reducing oxidative stress, and maintaining gene integrity.

 -

-Use Eco-Friendly Cleaning Products: Choosing non-toxic, sustainable alternatives minimizes household chemical exposure, preventing epigenetic disruptions and supporting long-term cellular health.
+Use Eco-Friendly Cleaning Products: Selecting sustainable, non-toxic alternatives for home cleaning reduces chemical exposure, limits epigenetic disruption, and helps maintain long-term cellular and DNA health.

 -